kwilkins/dnd/5e-reference-doc.md

   * Languages.
 You can speak, read, and write common and 2 other languages of your choice.

 ### Playable Classes
-All of the class options from the Player’s Handbook and Xanthar's Guide to Everything.
+All of the class options from the Player’s Handbook, Dungeon Master's Guide, and Xanthar's Guide to Everything.
 I’ve written some [descriptions for the base classes](5e-classes.html) from the PHB if you're wondering which to pick.

 ?The <a target="_blank" href='https://www.dndbeyond.com/characters/classes/blood-hunter'>Blood Hunter</a> class option written by Matthew Mercer?<sup>[WM](west-marches/west-marches-reference-doc.md#5e-rules-in-west-marches)</sup>